AmjadAlbaaj/iqra/iqra/PR_BODY.md

-# chore: DI SystemExecutor, Arabic-first UX, sandbox + timeout
+# chore: DI SystemExecutor, Arabic-first UX, sandbox + timeout, logging flag, REPL history

 This PR removes the global system executor in favor of dependency injection, makes the UX Arabic-first, and hardens system/file operations with a sandbox and timeouts.
+It also adds a `--log-file` flag (overrides `IQRA_LOG_FILE`) with examples for text/JSON logging, and persists REPL command history across sessions (Windows: `%APPDATA%\\iqra\\history.txt`).
 It prepares the project for PR review with clean CI and updated documentation.

 ## Summary of changes